A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Mathematical appendix

-The proof runs very similar to our demonstration of claim 1 in the proof of theorem 1.1.
-On the one hand, the nearly perfect correlations and anti-correlations involve dependences on each of the settings, e.g. the nearly perfect correlations
+The proof runs very similar to our demonstration of \autoref{lemma-1.1} (in \autoref{sec:proof-theorem1.1}).
+On the one hand, the nearly perfect correlations and nearly perfect anti\-/correlations involve dependences on each of the settings, e.g. the conditions

-reveal a dependence on the setting $\zv b$, while e.g. the nearly perfect correlations
+reveal a dependence on the setting $\zv b$, while e.g. the conditions

 show a dependence on the setting $\zv a$.
-On the other hand, any hidden joint probability that does not involve the setting $\zv b$ (i.e. is independent of $\zv b$), cannot account for changing values in the empirical joint probability with changing values of $\zv b$ (cf. \eqref{eq:hjp-ind-b}); so it necessarily contradicts the set of equations \eqref{npcorr-1-1}.
-And similarly, hidden joint probabilities that are independent of $\zv a$ contradict the set of equations \eqref{npacorr-1-1}.
+On the other hand, any hidden joint probability that does not involve the setting $\zv b$ cannot account for changing values in the empirical joint probability with changing values of $\zv b$ (cf. Eq. \eqref{eq:hjp-ind-b}); so it necessarily contradicts the set of Equations \eqref{npcorr-1-1}.
+And similarly, hidden joint probabilities that are independent of $\zv a$ contradict the set of Equations \eqref{npacorr-1-1}.